Securing a peaceful future

 Disarmament by the numbers

-Recent data shows that the global economic cost of violence was nearly $20 trillion.
-Learn more about the urgent need for disarmament and arms control.
+World military spending continues to soar.
+The human and economic toll of violence remains staggering.
+Learn more about the need for disarmament and arms control.

 Wars destroy.
 Peace builds.
 In today’s troubled world, building peace is a conscious, bold and even radical act.
 It is humanity’s greatest responsibility.”